MicrosoftDocs/cloud-adoption-framework/docs/security/security-integration.md

 # Security Integration
 Rather than being considered a separate discipline, separated from the general flow of operations, security should be integrated into each facet of the business.
 TODO: Why?
+How does that impact the business?

-## Integrated disciplines & operations
+## Integrated processes
 TODO: Paint the picture.
 What does the world look like when security is integrated?
-Are there differences in the processes, team structures, level of protection?
-How does that impact the business?
+The following are few questions that can help paint the picture.
+What processes and people need to be inplace to ensure integration of security?
+Does the security team have a responsibility to train & ready other teams to integrate security into their decisions?
+How does this team coordinate with IT staff and/or workload staff?

 ## Technical integration